streetturtle/streetturtle.github.io/_posts/2018-01-27-hide-systray-in-awesome.md

  - I didn't manage to make it transparent which is quite important since I am using transparent tasklist and widgets.
 I tried `wibox.widget.systray.opacity` property which doesn't work as well as setting an alpha channel for `beautiful.bg_systray`.

- - Colors of the apps is very different from theme colors which makes systray look flashy and disturbing:
+ - Colors of the apps are very different from theme colors which makes systray look flashy and disturbing:

 ![systray screenshot]({{ "/images/2018/systray.png" | relative_url }})